 12.4 Fostering Evidence–Policy Interface

-In addition to disciplinary and methodological gaps, there is also a challenge to distill the scientific evidence into insight relevant to policy.
-The literature has shown that the trend of CO₂-induced nutritional shifts is real and consistent, but this evidence has not been cogently translated into national or global strategies for climate change adaptation, agricultural planning, nutrition policy, etc. Some of this disconnect is due to the interdisciplinary nature of the problem, which does not fit into the scope of the individual ministries, funding bodies or research institutions.
+In addition to discipline and methodological gaps, there is also a challenge to distill the scientific evidence into insight relevant to policy.
+The literature has shown that the trend of CO₂-induced nutritional shifts is real and consistent, but this evidence has not been cogently translated into national or global strategies for climate change adaptation, agricultural planning, nutrition policy, etc. Some of these disconnects are due to the interdisciplinary nature of the problem, which does not fit into the scope of the individual ministries, funding bodies or research institutions.
 This requires intentional efforts to invest in research that is clearly focused on the translation of results to policy, ensuring the availability of indicators that can be used to monitor nutritional quality of agricultural systems, embedding the outcomes of crop composition research into national food and nutrition monitoring systems, and creating evidence synthesis platforms to deliver information from the science to the policy arena in an easy to use and implement format.

 Finally, these identified gaps in knowledge are manageable.
-They do need scientific creativity and also multi-disciplinary, multi-institutional, multi-geo coordination.
-The need to prioritize this agenda, in particular focusing on underrepresented crops, vulnerable regions, integrated modelling, and policy-relevant translation is necessary to keep the science of CO₂-driven nutritional risk in step with the urgency of the challenge it aims to address.
+They do need scientific creativity and multi-disciplinary, multi-institutional, multi-geo coordination.
+The need to prioritize this agenda, focusing on underrepresented crops, vulnerable regions, integrated modelling, and policy-relevant translation is necessary to keep the science of CO₂-driven nutritional risk in step with the urgency of the challenge it aims to address.

 13. Conclusion